 RWG lawyers helped form, and served as counsel to, the Metro Gold Line Construction Authority, a unique Joint Powers Authority, which built the light rail transit extension from Union Station to Pasadena.
 The Gold Line extension began full-time operations in July 2003, and then further extension was constructed from Pasadena to Azusa.
 This was just one of RWG’s contributions to transit improvements in Southern California over the years, as we also formed and have represented the Burbank-Glendale-Pasadena Airport Authority, and the I-5 Consortium of Cities in connection with I-5 improvement projects, among other clients.
 In June 2003, seven of the firm’s lawyers co-authored chapters in the newly-published C.E.B. treatise, California Administrative Mandamus, evidence of the depth of the firm’s experience in this area.

-As we celebrated our 50th anniversary in 2004, RWG became City Attorney for the Cities of Highland, Calimesa, and Yucaipa our clients and increasing the firm’s presence in the Inland Empire.
+As we celebrated our 50th anniversary in 2004, RWG became City Attorney for the Cities of Highland, Calimesa, and Yucaipa, increasing the firm’s presence in the Inland Empire.
 In 2004 the United States Supreme Court granted RWG’s petition for certiorari filed in City of Rancho Palos Verdes v.
 Abrams, a case about cities’ authority to regulate radio antennae.
 The case was argued in 2005 and the Supreme Court ruled in favor of the City.
 In 2005 and after, in response to the Legislature’s adoption of AB 1234, RWG became one of the leading providers of state-mandated ethics training sessions for local government officials.

 Harry L. Gershon retired from the practice of law in 2002, and passed away in 2007.